See Through or Not See Through!

 When talking about transparent in fabric terms, this group consists of fabric you will certainly be able to see through, but with a slight hindrance due to the weave, texture and pattern.
 Even if the fabric is extremely fine, there will still be the smallest amount of cloudiness that would affect the clarity when you look through the fabric.
 To explain better, I have taken these images on text so you get an idea of how much you can clearly see.

 The types of fabric that fall into the transparent category are widely known as SHEERS.
-These sheer fabrics are widely used in dressmaking.
+These sheer fabrics are widely used in dressmaking and decoration.
 Some fabrics such as chiffon and georgette drape beautifully and has a mat like appearance, others like organza and organdy are slightly stiffer but are more decorative as the surfaces have either a fine shimmer or a soft sheen to the fabric.

 Otherwise known as semi – opaque, this group of fabrics consists of materials that are woven in a solid form and material with an open weave which includes holes and patterns.